offmango/GitFit/westside_barbell_template.md

 *Hamstrings* – now here is where things get tricky.
 Unlike the shoulders/triceps routine of high intensity/low intensity, many people are weak at such exercises as the glute ham raise that they simply need to do the exercise and not worry so much about sets/reps.
 If you don't fall into this category, you can do bodyweight glute ham raises on one day, and on the other day, you can add a band or a plate for resistance.

 *Low Back* – Again, we cannot really isolate the lower back without hitting the glutes and hamstrings.
-But you can pick from exercises such as back raises, 45 degree back raises, Reverse Hyperextensions, pull-throughs and good mornings.
+But you can pick from exercises such as [back raises](http://www.menshealth.com/fitness/back-raise-workout), [45-degree back raises](http://www.exrx.net/WeightExercises/Hamstrings/BB45HipExtension.html), [reverse hyperextensions](http://www.exrx.net/WeightExercises/GluteusMaximus/BWReverseHyperextension.html), [pull-throughs](http://train.elitefts.com/exercises-by-body-part/delts-exercises-by-body-part/pull-through/) and [good mornings](http://www.exrx.net/WeightExercises/Hamstrings/BBGoodMorning.html).
 Depending on how you do some of these exercises (i.e. with a great amount of intensity) you can use ONE of these for your hamstring and low back exercise.

 For example, good mornings can be done for both.
 If you were to pick reverse hyperextensions or pull-throughs, then you can get away with doing an extra hamstring exercise.
 Some people can train their lower back twice a week, others cannot.
 A good way to do this is to pick one "easy" exercise (R.H., pull-throughs, un-weighted back raises or band good mornings) on one day and pick a heavier exercise on the second lower body training day.

 *Abdominals* – These are usually trained heavy twice a week in the standard template.
-Some good exercises to choose from weighted sit ups, Roman Chair sit-ups, stability ball, hanging leg raises, side bends.
+Some good exercises to choose from weighted sit ups, [Roman Chair sit-ups](http://www.exrx.net/WeightExercises/HipFlexors/WtRomanChairSitup.html), stability ball, hanging leg raises, side bends.
 This is not very complicated but you just need to do them; that's usually the hardest part.

-So let's go over the pro's and con's of the standard template:
+So let's go over the pros and cons of the standard template:

-#### Pro's of the Standard Template:
+#### Pros of the Standard Template:

 *Variation*: Because you are doing a variety of exercises on max effort day, it helps keep things fresh and keeps you motivated.
 Plus most people have never done board presses, floor presses or box squats before trying the standard template, so there are a lot of new exercises being utilized.